CityofToronto/vz_challenge/health/walk_in_clinics/README.md

 # Walk-In Clinics

 ## Description
-This dataset provides the locations of all of the Walk-In Clinics in the City of Toronto.
-The data is available in Shapefile format with the MTM 3 Degree Zone 10 NAD27 projection, and is uploaded in this GitHub directory.
-The owner of the dataset is the City of Toronto's Transportation Services Division.
+The City of Toronto's Transportation Services Division provides [this dataset](shp/walk_in_clinics.zip) `walk_in_clinics.zip` of the locations of all of the Walk-In Clinics in the City of Toronto.
+The geospatial data is in the MTM 3 Degree Zone 10 NAD27 projection, and is current to 2017.

+**Format:** ESRI Shapefile

 ## Relevance to the Vision Zero Challenge
-This dataset is relevant to the Vision Zero Challenge because walk-in clinics are used by many members of the community, including older adults and school-aged children.
+Walk-In Clinics are often visited by older adults and other persons with medical needs.
+These populations are often at higher risk of serious collisions with motorized vehicles.
+This dataset provides locations at which these populations may be located or are likely to visit.
+Pedestrians and older adults are two of the six emphasis areas defined under the City of Toronto's Vision Zero Road Safety Plan, and as such are the focus of a number of existing and planned safety measures.

 ## Data Dictionary
 | Column Name | Type | Description |